Almighty Black P Stones Nation

 What would eventually lead Jeff Fort into to prison was his involvement of working with the Libyans of northern Africa, in which he was accused to be inspired to commit terrorist acts that sent many to federal prison and destroyed the structure of the Black P. Stone Nation.

-With the death of key members Mickey Cogwell and Bull Hairston and the incarceration of Jeff Fort, a new generation of the Almighty Black P. Stone Nation took control during the 1980s and thru the 2000s as the Blackstone Rangers and El Rukn days were over.
+With the death and incarcerations of key members, a new generation of the Almighty Black P. Stone Nation took control beginning during the late 1980s and continuing thru the 2000s as the Blackstone Rangers and El Rukn days were over.

 Branches of the Black P Stones like the Titanic Stones, Maniac Stones, or No Limit Stones had established ‘hoods throughout the city as the lost of true leadership led to isolation among the different Stone sets, especially after the arrival of crack cocaine.